External Elements of Quantum Computer Programming (Stanford CS269Q Lecture Materials)

 Course structure

-Problem sets require both mathematical proofs and circuit constructions.
-Working through them is the primary way to build genuine understanding from the slide materials.
+The assignments are hands-on programming projects.
+Working through them with the open-source tools the course uses is the primary way to build genuine understanding from the slide materials.

 Who is this for?